jspaezp/elfragmentador/README.md

 - Add neutral losses specific to some PTMs
 - consider if using pyteomics as  a backend for most ms-related tasks
 - Translate annotation functions (getting ions) to numpy/torch
+- Add weights during training so psms that are more likel to be false positives weight less

 #### If I get time